 Can we make a right-click without a mouse on an HP laptop?

 You can use a keyboard shortcut to right-click on a laptop without having to use the trackpad.
 To right-click, position the pointer and hold down “Shift” while pressing “F10.”
 Some laptops include a dedicated “Menu” key that can be used to do right-clicking.
 A cursor clicking a menu is commonly the symbol for the Menu key.

 You can still right-click on a touch-screen laptop with relative ease.
 Use your finger to Touch the necessary region of your laptop screen and before releasing it to right-click, keep it there for a few seconds.

-A laptop is easier to uses without a mouse there are lots of advantages it can increase our workspace.
-You can make right-click on a laptop without worrying about a mouse.
+A laptop is more accessible to users without a mouse there are lots of advantages it can increase our workspace.
+You can make right-click on a computer without worrying about a mouse.